rrosenblum/huzzah/README.md

 ```
 The block functionality is most useful when you are performing multiple actions
 on the page, but you may want to consider just creating a method in the page class
-if the series of actions may be reused.
+if the series of actions can be reused.

 In addition, the DSL also wraps many of the methods in the Watir::Browser class,
 allowing you to call those methods directly: